otoolep/go-httpd/README.md

 There are other possible paths for this main package, depending on your requirements.
 One other suggested place is in `cmd/go-httpd/`.
 This can be convenient if your project builds more than one binary -- a CLI for example.
 Then the CLI can be located in `cmd/go-http-cli`.
 For an example of a project using this structure, check out [rqlite](http://github.com/rqlite/rqlite).

+Other wise the remainder of the project is contained in two sub-projects -- _http_ and _store_.

 ## Running go-httpd
 Starting and running go-httpd is easy.
 Download and build it like so: